bkAnton/diy-smarthome/README.md

 ## How to Programm a Attiny with the Arduino

+1. past "https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json" to Additional Board Managers URLs
+2. Select Tools --> Board --> Boards Manager and install Attiny package by David.
+A Mellis
+3. Upload File --> Example --> ArduinoISP to Arduino
-1. 10µF capacitor between GND and RESET on the Arduino
+4. 10µF capacitor between GND and RESET on the Arduino
-2. connect the following pins from the arduino to one of the attinys
+5. connect the following pins from the arduino to one of the attinys

  | Arduino            | Attiny84 | Attiny85|
  | -------------------|----------|---------|